top of page

 In addition, many of the young adults we serve face food insecurity.
 Donations of grocery and gas gift cards are greatly appreciated and make a massive difference.

-Our Project Yet house Sponsors, Our gratitude is immense:
+Our Project Yet house Sponsors:

 Monica Mcintire - May